kubevirt/kubevirt.github.io/_posts/2019-10-16-KubeVirt_k8s_crio_from_scratch_installing_kubernetes.md

 Once the Kubelet is configured and CRI-O also ready, the CRI-O daemon can be started and the setup of the cluster can be done:

+> note "Note"
-> Note that kubelet will not start successfully until the Kubernetes cluster is installed.
+> The kubelet will not start successfully until the Kubernetes cluster is installed.

 ```sh
 k8s-test.local# systemctl restart crio